 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - There is no deductible for this plan. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the precertification information shown in Section 3.

-Benefit Description You Pay
+IIUmiu Important things you should keep in m ind about these benefits: ubject to the definitions, limitations, and exclusions in this e determine they are medically necessary.
+Plan physicians must provide or arrang e your care. • There is no deductible for this plan.
+Be sure to read Section 4, Your costs for sharing works.
+Also, read Section 9 abo or covered services , for valuable information about how cost put coordinating benefits with other coverage, including with arges billed by a physician or other health care professional for charges associated with the facility (i.e. hospital, surgical PROCEDURES.
+Please refer to the pr RECERTIFICATION FOR SOME SURGICAL recertification information shown in Section 3 to be sure and identify which surgeries require precertification.
+Benefit Description You Pay urgical procedures High A comprehensive range of services, such as: Nothing Operative procedures Treatment of fractures, including casting • Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which ha persisted for at least 5 years is covered with prior authorization.
+If, • Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which ha persisted for at least 5 years is covered with price • Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which ha persisted for at least 5 years is covered with price authorization.
+If, or Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which ha persisted for at least 5 years is covered with price authorization.
+If, a laboratory assessment has been performed there is a confirmed failure of a multifaceted weight loss program, including consultation v or Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which has persisted for at least 5 years is covered with price authorization.
+If, a laboratory assessment has been performed there is a confirmed failure of a multifaceted weight loss program, including consultation v a dietician and, there is a confirmed behavioral health or vith or

-Surgical procedures High

-A comprehensive range of services, such as: Nothing

-Operative procedures

-Treatment of fractures, including casting

-• Normal pre- and post-operative care by the surgeon

-Correction of amblyopia and strabismus

-Endoscopy procedures

-Biopsy procedures

-Removal of tumors and cysts

-Correction of congenital anomalies (see Reconstructive surgery )

-• Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, which has persisted for at least 5 years is covered with prior authorization.
-If,

-- a laboratory assessment has been performed

-there is a confirmed failure of a multifaceted weight loss program, including consultation with a dietician

-- and, there is a confirmed behavioral health consultation

-• Insertion of internal prosthetic devices with prior authorization.
-See 5(a)- Orthopedic and prosthetic devices for device coverage information

-• Voluntary sterilization (e.g., tubal ligation, vasectomy)

-• Treatment of burns